-If you're ready to start a career in healthcare without spending years in medical school, medical billing and coding is a strong option.
-In Hawaii, you can train for this field in under two years at an accredited trade school or community college.
+If you’re ready to start a career in healthcare without spending years in medical school, medical billing and coding is a strong option.
+In Hawaii, you can train for this field in about two years at an accredited trade school or community college.
 Your training will help you qualify for jobs in hospitals, clinics, and insurance companies.

 Here’s how to choose the right school and get your certification in Hawaii.